isomerpages/nlb-reference/_singapore-people/l-leong-yoon-pin.md

 ### <u>Introduction</u>

-Leong Yoon Pin 梁荣平 (b.
+Leong Yoon Pin (梁荣平; b.
 5 August 1931, Singapore–d.
 13 April 2011, Singapore) was a composer, conductor and educator.
 Described as the doyen of Singapore composers, Leong was well-known for his choral compositions, many of which were locally commissioned and performed by both amateur and professional choirs.
 His compositions were often infused with a local flavour.
 Leong was awarded the Cultural Medallion in 1982.

 <img src="/images/arts/performingarts/Leong-Yoon-Pin-half-length-portrait.jpg" alt="Leong yoon pin image" style="width:500px;" />